sebasanblas/Scriptable-OpenHAB/3temperatures-widgets/README.md

 ## Setup

 The "User Config Connection" section must be edited with the username, password and IP.
-Remember that the user must use character encoding.
-Please see [Character Encoding ](https://grox.net/utils/encoding.html)

 Edit the names of the titles and the names of the items, equal to those defined in OpenHAB.